-If I were born a God, I would paint with Light, but I am born of man so I paint with colour and creative obsession.
+If I were born a god, I would paint with Light, but I am born a man so I paint with colour and creative obsession.

 GEORGI Danevski (July 25, 1947) is a world renowned painter, iconographer and muralist.
 Throughout his professional career, Georgi’s talents have been in high demand.
 His lifelike iconic figures and vibrant compositions don the walls and ceilings of churches across Europe and North America.
 He is known for his masterful interpretation of the Byzantine art form and is “…hailed as having elevated the art of Byzantine iconography to a new and breathtaking plateau.” [in Tiffany Hsieh]